jessiepelosi/LyJapCyto/README.md

 # <i>Lygodium japonicum</i> Cytotype Study

-Code and data the paper: "<i>Lygodium japonicum</i> (Lygodiaceae) is represented by a tetraploid cytotype in Florida" by Jessie A. Pelosi, Bethany A. Zumwalde, Ondrej Horynch, Kayla Wheatly, Emily H. Kim, and Emily B. Sessa.
+Code and data the paper: "<i>Lygodium japonicum</i> (Lygodiaceae) is represented by a tetraploid cytotype in Florida" by Jessie A. Pelosi, Bethany A. Zumwalde, Ondřej Hornych, Kayla Wheatly, Emily H. Kim, and Emily B. Sessa.

 This repository is divided into the folders: